Clean Code for IT Specialists: Clean Programming from the Start

 The SOLID Principles: The Foundation for Clean Code

-The SOLID principles are five fundamental rules that help you write maintainable and extendable code.
+The SOLID principles are five basic rules that help you write maintainable and extensible code.
 They form the backbone of object-oriented programming:

 S - Single Responsibility Principle (SRP)